65 Gliders & Sailplanes

 In the simplest form, a drag polar for a sailplane can be expressed in the same manner as for an airplane, i.e.,

-(18) \begin{equation*} C_D = C_{D_{0}}+ C_{D_{i}} = C_{D_{0}} + K {C_L}^2 \end{equation*}
+(15) \begin{equation*} C_D = C_{D_{0}}+ C_{D_{i}} = C_{D_{0}} + K {C_L}^2 \end{equation*}

-where C_{D_{0}} is the net average non-lifting or parasitic drag coefficient, and C_{D_{i}} is the induced drag coefficient.
+where {C_{D_{0}}} is the net average non-lifting or parasitic drag coefficient, and {C_{D_{i}}} is the induced drag coefficient.
 The K coefficient depends primarily on the wing and fuselage design.
 Theoretically, the induced drag coefficient can be expressed as

-(19) \begin{equation*} C_{D_{i}} = \frac{{C_L}^2}{\pi \, A\!R e} \end{equation*}
+(16) \begin{equation*} C_{D_{i}} = \frac{{C_L}^2}{\pi \, AR \, e} \end{equation*}

-where A\!R is the wing’s aspect ratio, and the parameter e is Oswald’s efficiency factor.
+where AR is the wing’s aspect ratio, and the parameter {e} is Oswald’s efficiency factor.
 Therefore,

-(20) \begin{equation*} C_D \approx C_{D_{0}} + \frac{{C_L}^2}{\pi \, A\!R e} = C_{D_{0}} + \left( \frac{1}{\pi \, A\!R e} \right) {C_L}^2 = C_{D_{0}} + K {C_L}^2 \end{equation*}
+(17) \begin{equation*} C_D \approx C_{D_{0}} + \frac{{C_L}^2}{\pi \, AR \, e} = C_{D_{0}} + \left( \frac{1}{\pi \, AR \, e} \right) {C_L}^2 = C_{D_{0}} + K {C_L}^2 \end{equation*}

-The coefficients of the polars can be obtained by plotting C_D versus C_L^2, as shown in the figure below.
-A straight-line fit to the data then gives the value of K as the slope of the line, and the value of C_{D_{0}} is the intercept on the drag axis.
+The coefficients of the polars can be obtained by plotting C_D versus C_L^{2}, as shown in Figure 16.
+A straight-line fit to the data yields K as the slope and {C_{D_{0}}} as the intercept on the drag axis.

 Method of determining the coefficients of the drag polar.

-Drag Breakdown
+Drag Synthesis

 Wing

-(21) \begin{equation*} C_d = C_{d_{0}} + d_1 \, C_l^2 \end{equation*}
+(18) \begin{equation*} C_d = C_{d_{0}} + d_1 \, C_l^{\, 2} \end{equation*}

 where C_{d_{0}} is the non-lifting drag coefficient and d_1 \, C_l^2 is the growth in the drag coefficient with the lift coefficient, C_l.

-A representative plot of the drag characteristics of the FX 62-K-131 airfoil is shown below.
-While the fit is imperfect, it reasonably agrees with the actual aerodynamic performance, which in this case is for a Reynolds number of 106.
-It should be recognized that airfoils used on sailplanes are usually of the “laminar flow” type, so the value of C_{d_{0}} and the coefficient d_1 depend on Reynolds number.
+A representative plot of the drag characteristics of the FX 62-K-131 airfoil is shown in Figure 17.
+While the fit is imperfect, it reasonably agrees with the actual aerodynamic performance at a Reynolds number of 106.
+It should be recognized that airfoils used on sailplanes are usually of the “laminar flow” type, so the value of C_{d_{0}} and the coefficient {d_1} depend on Reynolds number.

-(22) \begin{equation*} C_{D_{W_{p}}} = C_{d_{0}} + d_1 \, C_L^2 \end{equation*}
+(19) \begin{equation*} C_{D_{W_{p}}} = C_{d_{0}} + d_1 \, C_L^ {\,2} \end{equation*}

 The induced drag of the wing can be expressed as

-(23) \begin{equation*} C_{D_{i}} = \frac{(1 + \delta) C_L^2}{\pi \, A\!R} \end{equation*}
+(20) \begin{equation*} C_{D_{i}} = \frac{(1 + \delta) C_L^ {\,2}}{\pi \, AR} \end{equation*}

 where \delta is the spanwise efficiency factor.
 For a perfect, elliptically-loaded wing, \delta = 0.
 For a well-designed sailplane wing with appropriate wing taper and twist, it is reasonable to expect \delta to be in the 0.04 \le \delta \le 0.07 range.
 Therefore, the total drag of the wing can be expressed as

-(24) \begin{equation*} C_{D_{W}} = C_{D_{W_{p}}} + \frac{(1 + \delta) C_L^2}{\pi \, A\!R} = C_{d_{0}} + d_1 \, C_L^2 + \frac{(1 + \delta) C_L^2}{\pi \, A\!R} \end{equation*}
+(21) \begin{equation*} C_{D_{W}} = C_{D_{W_{p}}} + \frac{(1 + \delta) C_L^ {\,2}}{\pi \, AR} = C_{d_{0}} + d_1 \, C_L^ {\,2} + \frac{(1 + \delta) C_L^ {\,2}}{\pi \, AR} \end{equation*}

 Fuselage